osbuild/osbuild-composer/test/README.md

 that RHBZ must include an automated test reproducer.

-## Cron jobs for nightly builds testing
+## Cron jobs for internal builds testing

-The Schutzbot Pipeline contains conditional sections that facilitate test execution against nightly builds.
+The Schutzbot Pipeline contains conditional sections that facilitate test execution against internal builds.
 This is achieved by running different preparation steps while the testing stage remains the same.
 The main difference is that SUT is not compiled locally but installed directly from OS repositories!

+By default we test against latest nightly builds.
+If you wish to test against other flavors (e.g. rel-eng) specify the `COMPOSE_URL` environment variable to point to the respective URL (stopping before the `/compose/` path).
+See `schutzbot/prepare-rhel-internal.sh` for more details.

-### Replay nightly Pipeline manually
+### Replay internal Pipeline manually

-If you wish to execute the nightly Pipeline by hand, often to verify changes made to it then do the following:
+If you wish to execute the internal Pipeline by hand, often to verify changes made to it then do the following:

 1. Wait for `schutzbot-psi/pr-head` to report any status on the pull request.